-There are different opinions in regards to precisely what you can eat or drink while intermittent fasting when following the keto diet.
+There are different opinions regarding precisely what you can eat or drink while intermittent fasting when following the keto diet.
 Generally, most agree that drinks such as water, black coffee, and unsweetened tea are acceptable.
 To put it simply, if it contains calories, it’s best to skip during your fasting window.

-Can I Use Artifical Sweeteners While Intermittent Fasting?
+Can I Use Artificial Sweeteners While Intermittent Fasting?

-Some say that you can add no-carb sweeteners without breaking a fast, but most experts disagree because it can cause spike insulin.
+Some say that you can add no-carb sweeteners without breaking a fast, but most experts disagree because it can cause a spike in insulin.
 You’ll have to decide for yourself on that one!
 Make sure to check out the links at the bottom of this post for more information from experts in Intermittent Fasting.
-While I can share with you my opinion, research is essential so that you can be your best health advocate.
+While I can share my opinion with you, research is essential to be your best health advocate.

-The schedules below are typical intermittent fasting schedules, but it is best to choose what is right for you.
-Intermittent fasting even 8-10 hours is beneficial too.
-In the beginning, start slowly by adding an extra hour of fasting either before bed or when you first wake up in the morning then gradually adding more time as your body adapts.
+Below are typical intermittent fasting schedules, but it is best to choose what is right for you.
+Intermittent fasting, even 8-10 hours, is beneficial too.
+In the beginning, start slowly by adding an extra hour of fasting either before bed or when you first wake up in the morning, then gradually add more time as your body adapts.

 Beginner 12/12 Fast: